Is He Going To Harm Her? Kourtney Kardashian Uncomfortable Bathroom Picture On Instagram As Estranged Partner Lurks In The Background

 A photo posted by Kim Kardashian Snapchats (@kimksnapchats) on

 Scott and Kourtney even joined Kim Kardashian and her daughter on a helicopter ride.
 In the course of the trip, the two looked like they were getting along well as they took turns at handling the parenting responsibilities of their three children.
-Scott carried the youngest in his arms as Kourtney held the hands of seven-year-old Mason and four-year-old Penelope.
+Scott carried the youngest in his arms as Kourtney held the hands of 7-year-old Mason and 4-year-old Penelope.

 New Year reunion

 This is not the first time the formerly estranged couple are enjoying time together.
-Towards the end of last year, the two took a trip to Aspen, Colorado with their children.
-Scott is also understood to have put up his bachelor pad in Hidden Hills, California for sale which has led to speculation that he is keen on rejoining his family.
+Towards the end of last year, the two took a trip to Aspen, Colorado, with their children.
+Scott is also understood to have put up his bachelor pad in Hidden Hills, California, for sale which has led to speculation that he is keen on rejoining his family.

 The couple split in mid-2015 after Kourtney found out that Scott had been cheating on her.
 Late last year, there were rumors that the two had moved in together.
 However, Kourtney was said to be going about it cautiously.